-Name and address of holder Class of shares Type of ownership Number of Common Shares Percentage of Common Shares N. Murray Edwards Calgary/Banff, Alberta Common Shares Direct and Indirect 43,056,979 76.6%
+Number of Common Percentage of Name and address of holder Class of shares Type of ownership Shares Common Shares N. Murray Edwards Direct and Calgary/Banff, Alberta Common Shares Indirect 43,056,979 74.0%

-The directors and senior officers of the Corporation, as a group, hold 43,570,972 Common Shares representing approximately 77.5% of the outstanding voting shares of the Corporation as at March 26, 2012.
+The directors and senior officers of the Corporation, as a group, hold 45,570,972 Common Shares representing approximately 78.29% of the outstanding voting shares of the Corporation as at March 22, 2013.